API Reference

 L-GATr Networks

-We provide two main L-GATr networks, LGATr
+We provide two main L-GATr networks, LGATr as a stack of transformer encoders,

-as a stack of transformer decoders.
+and ConditionalLGATr as a stack of transformer decoders.

 For tasks where conditional inputs are required, you can process the condition with a LGATr

-and then include this processed condition using a ConditionalLGATr
+and then include this processed condition using a ConditionalLGATr.

 |